FelixFern/React-Starter-Project/README.md

 git clone https://github.com/FelixFern/React-Starter-Project
 ```

 2. Then, install all the needed dependencies using your desired package manager,

 ```
 pnpm install
 ```

 3. After that, you can start using this template and edit as you like! and to start the project use

 ```
 pnpm run dev
 ```

 ## 🟩 Examples Included

 1. Fetching Data Example ✅
 2. Data Pagination Example ✅
 3. Routing ✅
 4. Tanstack Router Params Usage ✅
 5. Custom Hooks ✅
+6. Biome.js for Linter ✅

 ## 🟧 Next Improvement

 1. JWT Auth Session Hooks
-2. Replace ESLint with BiomeJS
-3. Data Table Example
+2. Data Table Example
-4. Form Example
+3. Form Example
-5. Tanstack Path Params Usage
+4. Tanstack Path Params Usage

 If you have any inputs or suggestions, add them as an [Issues](https://github.com/FelixFern/React-Starter-Project/issues) and we'll discuss them!

 ## 🗒️ Credits

 [Pokemon APIs](https://pokeapi.co/) by Paul Hallet (used for data fetching example)

 ## 🙎‍♂️ Maintained by

 - @Felix Fernando | [Github](https://github.com/FelixFern) | [LinkedIn](https://www.linkedin.com/in/felix-fern/)